Kaileshwaran13/consoleBasedApplication_Bank/README.md

-# Bank Database Management System (BDMS)
+# Bank Database Management System

 ## Introduction
-The Bank Database Management System (BDMS) is a comprehensive solution for managing bank account information.
+The Bank Database Management System is a comprehensive solution for managing bank account information.
 It facilitates basic CRUD (Create, Read, Update, Delete) operations along with transaction tracking.
 This system is designed to handle the essential operations involved in managing bank accounts.

 ## Features
 - **Create:** Add new bank accounts with relevant details.